Margin Trading: The Way to Amplifies Your Buying

 Leverage

 Leverage is the main advantage of trading on margin.
 It amplifies your buying capacity.
 In a standard cash account, you’re limited to purchasing assets only if you have the funds to cover the entire cost.
-However, margin trading lets you acquire more assets than you could with just your own cash.
+However, margin trading allows you to acquire more assets than you could with just your own cash.

 Flexibility